bborja/wasr_network/README.md

 # Water-obstacle Separation and Refinement network (WaSR)

 ## No-IMU Version
-Architecture does not incorporate IMU information.
+This architecture does not incorporate IMU information.
 The ARM and FFM modules are used to fuse encoder and decoder features.
 Novel water-separation loss is applied early in the encoder (res4 block) to force-separate water pixels from obstacle pixels.

 ### wasr_train_noimu.py
 Use this function to train the network.

+(to-do: explain parameters)

 ### wasr_inference_noimu_general.py
 This function can be used to perform inference on a single image.
 Example usage: